- What is Premature Labour?

 Suffering from flu during pregnancy increases your chances of preterm labour.
 Hence, it is best to get a flu shot as an active preventive measure.

-Opt for nicotine patches, although not ideal, or other ways to wean away from cigarettes, but stop smoking almost immediately, if possible.
+If you smoke, it’s time to quit it.
+Opt for nicotine patches, although not ideal, or other ways to wean away from cigarettes.

 Obesity is a strong cause to trigger preterm labour.
 Maintain a healthy balanced diet and continue with light exercises and movements as much as you can.